tobievii/Raspberry-Camera/README.md

 * Introduction to projects using a Raspberry Pi
 * Using Raspberry Pi modules such as the camera module

+## This expanded my knowledge on
+* Using JSON in python

 ## Images

 ## How it works